Customer small business financing solutions delivered through a single, online application.

 Some of the more common licensing requirements include:

-This step is crucial to the success of your restaurant.
-One could even argue that your team can single-handedly make or break your startup.
-Avoid common hiring mistakes small business owners make, like hiring someone in a rush, overlooking the option of hiring contract workers, and refusing to accept support and delegate throughout the hiring process.
+This step is crucial for your restaurant’s success.
+Your team can make or break your startup.
+Avoid common hiring mistakes like rushing the hiring process, overlooking contract workers, and not accepting support and delegation throughout.

 Once everything is in place and you’re finally ready to launch your restaurant, it’s time to publicize and spread the word!
-You’ll probably want to host a big event for the day or weekend your restaurant opens its doors to bring in new customers, but you should start marketing your restaurant and that launch date long before.
+You’ll probably want to host a big event for the day or weekend your restaurant opens its doors to bring in new customers, but you should start marketing your restaurant and that launch date far in advance.

 While social media is important for publicizing your restaurant, on-the-ground marketing within your community is critical.
 Hang flyers around the neighborhood and inside other local businesses, and ask your friends to tell everyone they know.